sranjan-git/Portfolio/Readme.md

 - [License](#license)

 ## Introduction
 The purpose of this project is to provide an online platform where I can showcase my work and skills to potential employers, clients, or collaborators.
-It serves as a digital representation of my professional identity and acts as a central hub for accessing my projects and learning more about me.

 ## Features
 - **Responsive Design:** The portfolio is designed to be fully responsive and optimized for various screen sizes and devices, ensuring a seamless user experience.